Money in the Bank ladder match: 2008

 The fourth Money in the Bank ladder match took place at WrestleMania XXIV and was intended to be another eight-man match-up, consisting of wrestlers from Raw, SmackDown, and ECW.
 Qualifying matches began on the February 18 episode of Raw, as both Jeff Hardy and Mr. Kennedy qualified by defeating Snitsky and Val Venis, respectively, in singles matches.
 On the February 22 episode of SmackDown, Shelton Benjamin qualified by defeating Jimmy Wang Yang in another singles match.
 Back on Raw, general manager William Regal placed Chris Jericho in a match against Jeff Hardy with the stipulation that if Jericho won, he would be in the ladder match.
 Jericho defeated Hardy in that match on February 25.
 The following week on Raw, the two faced off once again, this time for Hardy's WWE Intercontinental Championship.
 Jericho won the match and title, and it was revealed that Hardy was suspended from WWE for 60 days for violating the wellness policy.
 Hardy was subsequently removed from the Money in the Bank ladder match and WrestleMania altogether, making this ladder match a seven-man contest.
 Also on this episode of Raw, Carlito defeated Cody Rhodes to qualify.
 On a SmackDown/ECW live event on March 9, United States Champion Montel Vontavious Porter defeated Jamie Noble to qualify.
 On the March 11 episode of ECW, CM Punk defeated Big Daddy V to qualify.
 On the March 14 episode of SmackDown, John Morrison defeated his tag team partner The Miz to be the last man to qualify.

 Punk won the WrestleMania XXIV match after trapping Jericho's leg in a ladder and then climbing the ladder.
 Punk cashed in his title shot on the June 30 episode of Raw.
 A farewell speech by Jim Ross was interrupted by then-World Heavyweight Champion Edge who had him removed from the ring and then began to insult the crowd, saying that they would never get to see a world championship being defended on Raw (as at the time both Edge and WWE Champion Triple H were members of the SmackDown brand and the ECW Championship was on the ECW brand after Mark Henry defeated then champion Kane of the Raw brand and Big Show of the SmackDown brand at Night of Champions in a triple threat match to win the title).
 When he was about to leave the arena, Batista came out and assaulted Edge in retaliation for Edge cheating to win their title match the previous night at Night of Champions.
-Punk then immediately ran to the ring with a referee to cash in his contract, then performed a Go to Sleep on Edge to win the World Heavyweight Championship, making it Raw-exclusive in the process.
+Punk ran to the ring with a referee to cash in his contract, then performed a Go to Sleep on Edge to win the World Heavyweight Championship, making it Raw-exclusive in the process.